yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 `bufferImageGranularity` specifies the size in bytes at which textures and buffers can be aligned.
 AMD and Intel GPUs allow for pretty precise values of 1 or 64 bytes depending on the hardware, but Nvidia on the other hand is hard limited to a 1024 byte block.

-yuzu didn’t take this alignment into consideration, leading to data corruption primarily shown by `Super Mario Odyssey` with and without the GPU cache garbage collector enabled, but the same issue could affect any game that handles small textures at any time, as any buffer could corrupt any texture, and any texture could corrupt any buffer.
+yuzu didn’t take this alignment into consideration, leading to data corruption primarily shown by `Super Mario Odyssey` with and without the GPU cache garbage collector enabled.
+But the same issue could affect any game that handles small textures at any time, as any buffer could corrupt any texture, and any texture could corrupt any buffer.

 [Properly respecting this hardware set value](https://github.com/yuzu-emu/yuzu/pull/6834) fixes unheard instabilities when running games in Vulkan with an Nvidia GPU, and allows
 Reaper, the GPU cache garbage collector, to work on all games.